milanvarady/Menu-System/docs/source/input/usage.rst

  * :code:`.describe` - Lists the currents inputs to the output window.
 Good for debugging purposes.
  * :code:`.clear` - Clears the input struct.

-Here is an example how you can use these methods.
+Here is an example how you can use these variables and methods.

  .. raw:: html